 Top Ten Most Expensive NE Cities

-Nebraska's climate is continental and varies from season-to-season and year-to-year.
+The 15th largest state in terms of land area, Nebraska has a climate that is typically continental.
 Warm winds come in from the west.
 In the winter, temperatures average about 40 and dip down to the teens.
 High temperatures in the summer range from 80 to 90.
-South central and southeast Nebraska are prone to droughts, though there were none reported in 2006.
-Eastern Nebraska is prone to flooding because of ice jams in the Platte and Elkhorn Rivers.
-Nebraska experienced 22 floods in 2006 when river levels dramatically increased with little or no warning.
-There were 23 tornados that struck Nebraska from January 2006 to December 2006 with zero deaths and zero reported injuries.
-Severe storms also have caused major damage to Nebraska properties.
+South central and southeast Nebraska are prone to droughts, while Eastern Nebraska is prone to flooding because of ice jams in the Platte and Elkhorn Rivers.
+Severe storms have also caused major damage to Nebraska properties.
 Thanks to its location in “Tornado Alley,” the state averages nearly 50 tornados a year, with peak tornado season occurring in May and June.

 |NEBRASKA HOME OWNERSHIP|